 Fact – A fine for an endorsable motoring offence will normally result in an endorsement on your licence, which means it’ll take 5 years to become spent.

 Mistake – Sex offences can never be spent

 Fact – Sexual offences can be become spent, so long as a conviction didn’t result in more than 4 years in prison.
 The rehabilitation period depends on the sentence you were given, not the offence that was committed.

 The rehabilitation period is decided by using the sentence imposed at court, rather than the time served in custody.

 The ‘buffer’ part of the rehabilitation period starts from the end of the full sentence.
 The date that you are released is irrelevant.

 The problem with court orders

-The way in which these ‘ancillary orders’ (as they’re known) are impacting on how long it takes for a conviction to become spent is something that we’re collecting evidence about at the moment.
-If you have a copy of your basic disclosure which shows that your conviction is still unspent because of a court order, please send us copies, as we’re keen to understand what types of orders this is affecting – email them to firstname.lastname@example.org.
+The way in which these ‘ancillary orders’ (as they’re known) are impacting on how long it takes for a conviction to become spent is something that we’re collecting evidence about.
+If you have a copy of your basic DBS disclosure which shows that your conviction is still unspent because of a court order, please send us copies, as we’re keen to understand what types of orders this is affecting – email them to firstname.lastname@example.org.